dashpay/dips/DRAFT: Multi-Party Payout.md

 6. `<sharedReward>`: (NEW) the sharedReward field of the ProRegTx.
 7. `<payloadHash>`: (DIP3) The SHA256 hash of the ProRegTx payload with the payloadSig being empty.

-The ProRegTx discretely specifies 2 rewards, the operatorReward and the sharedReward.
-The combined calculation of these two rewards then defines the owner's reward:
+The ProRegTx discretely specifies two rewards, the operatorReward and the sharedReward.
+The owner's reward is calculation based on these two rewards:

 * The percentage of the masternode reward paid to the operator is calculated by dividing the operatorReward field by 100.
 * The total percentage of the masternode reward to be paid to shareHolders is calculated by dividing the sharedReward field by 100.
 * The remainder of the masternode reward is paid fully to the owner address.
 * The percentage of the sharedReward paid to each shareHolder is the defined in the shareHolders field.

-The ProRegTx also specifies a new field, shareHolders, that contains the addresses and percentage of the sharedReward each address is paid.
+The ProRegTx also specifies a new field, `shareHolders`, that contains the addresses and percentage of the sharedReward each address is paid.
 This field is an array of key:value pairs.
 The key is Dash addresses that will receive rewards.
-The value is an integer between 1 and 100 (inclusive).
+The value is an integer between 1 and 1000 (inclusive).
 This value is the percentage of the sharedReward the address will receive.
-To mitigate potential block size issues: this field is limited to a length of 100.
+To mitigate potential block size issues: this field is limited to a length of 50.

 The transaction consists of the following data in the payload area: